 - Prioritize internal links.
 Check your content first, and only link to information visitors cannot find on your website.

-If you are using an external link to a website that you do not want to be associated with, include the nofollow rel attribute.
-It will stop search engines from crawling the link, saving your link juice.
-You can add nofollow external links by using an SEO plugin or manually.
+If you use an external link to a website you do not want to be associated with, include the nofollow rel attribute.
+It will prevent search engines from crawling the link, saving your link juice.
+You can add nofollow external links with an SEO plugin or manually.

 <a href=”https://example.com rel=”nofollow”>Anchor text here</a>